 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Sexual activity may put extra strain on your heart, especially if you have heart problems.
-If you have heart problems and experience any of these serious side effects while having sex, stop and seek immediate medical attention: severe dizziness, fainting, chest pain.
+If you have heart problems and experience any of these serious side effects while having sex, stop and get medical help right away: severe dizziness, fainting, chest/jaw/left arm pain, nausea.